FStarLang/FStar/examples/steel/README_icfp21.md

 Finally, our library for 2-party session types modeled using a PCM can be found in the `Duplex.PCM` module, inside of the `examples/steel` folder.
 A simple protocol using this library can be found in the same folder, in the `Duplex.PingPong` module.
+A simpler version of this library, specialized to a simple Stepper protocol, can be found in the `Steel.Stepper` module, inside ulib/examples.

 # Known IDE issues